PoliciesAdvocating for policies and regulations that protect, empower and nurture youth

 Prevent Coalition has a vision of a healthy, thriving community free of the effects of substance abuse.
 To achieve such a mission takes the individual actions of community members.
 Our role at a community coalition is to help educate and empower community members and volunteers on how to get involved with realizing this vision.

 During the 2018-19 legislative session we educated decision makers on substance use issues in relation to raising the legal age to purchase tobacco.
-In March 2019 Attorney General Bob Ferguson signed legislation to raise the legal age to purchase Tobacco to 21.
-Prior, We shared what youth experience in their communities and what the data around youth behaviors shows.
+In March 2019 Washington State Legislature passed legislation to raise the legal age to purchase Tobacco products to 21.
+Prior, we shared what youth experience in their communities and what the data around youth behaviors shows.
 We encourage you to learn more and engage with decision makers.
 Each year we attend Prevention Policy Day in Olympia, helping youth share their stories and insight with legislator and we host an annual Youth Advocacy Training to prepare youth to effectively share their stories and community data with legislators and decision makers.

 What’s the difference between advocacy and lobbying?

 Policy change is a major focus of community coalitions.
 We know that changing laws, regulations, and policies will have a major effect on creating healthy communities.
 We also know everyone has a voice, a unique perspective and a moral obligation to share it with decision-makers.

 Coalition members may not lobby on specific bills or policy when using the coalition’s federal funding.
-Members can advocate for changes in policy, including activities such as speaking with legislators in order to educate about a specific issue concerning prevention, or to bring attention to issues concerning the community the coalition serves.
+Members can however advocate for changes in policy, including activities such as speaking with legislators in order to educate about a specific issue concerning prevention, or to bring attention to issues concerning the community the coalition serves.

 There are lots of nitty-gritty details about what constitutes lobbying verses advocacy work, but this should never stop us from doing the work necessary to update and change legislation to better our communities.
 Sharing stories, what’s happening in your community and local data educates decision-makers and is encouraged as a prevention practice.